fedora-copr/copr/python/docs/client_v3/data_structures.rst

     <class 'copr.v3.helpers.List'>
     True

 Let's answer the anticipated question, why do we need a modified implementation of a list.
-It can provide the frontned response in a ``__response__`` attribute the same way that single munch does.
+It can provide the frontend response in a ``__response__`` attribute the same way that single munch does.

 ::